I7-Examples/When-in-Rome-2/docs/source.txt

 When Nudism ends:
 	increase plot depth by 1;
-	if the player is nude,
+	if the player is nude:
-		change Esther's utterance to "Esther's voice suddenly becomes audible in the hall.
+		now Esther's utterance is "Esther's voice suddenly becomes audible in the hall.
 'Yes, no trouble, he's right through here--'

 She becomes visible in the doorway[if the player is carrying something].
 You move to cover yourself with [the random thing carried by the player][end if].
 Her eyes go very wide, and she backs up.